The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 Typically, you want to use this when your MP is at 8500 as to avoid bottoming out your MP, and leading to situations where you can’t heal because you’ve used up all your MP.

-## 2.2c: Conjurer Rotation & Leveling (1 to 30)
+## Conjurer Rotation and Leveling (1 to 30)

 ![](https://lh4.googleusercontent.com/kjmfCL4T7PnSAiNYOPbOUc1TSxlrUK2aPR_eaDC9RwewARYjJPBXb0PLt61iZGAX_chSeamSowDLAF7vFvyH3D8CtNilxI24kazDzb2oshmrZqKEmWcS_8Y1xPkSqIESkiV7mnCF)

-To begin, your gameplay will be extremely bare bones and basic, in which you should be focusing on casting Aero every 15~ seconds to refresh the damage over time effect and otherwise casting Stone for your damage, and of course; casting Cure whenever health totals are dropping.
+To begin, your gameplay will be *extremely* bare bones and basic, in which you should be focusing on casting Aero every 15~ seconds to refresh the damage over time effect and otherwise casting Stone for your damage and, of course, casting Cure whenever health totals are dropping.

-A word of note however; one common pitfall of healing in Final Fantasy XIV is the mindset of keeping everyone at 100% HP at all times.
+**A word of note however**; one common pitfall of healing in Final Fantasy XIV is the mindset of keeping everyone at 100% HP at all times.

-Do not do this.
-There is no need to keep everyone completely healed at all times, the sole requirement is to keep everyone alive.
+**Do not do this.** There is no need to keep everyone completely healed at all times, the sole requirement is to keep everyone alive.
 However, do not take this as a go-ahead to play limbo with your health totals, as this will lead to many fumbles in the future.

-Keep calm, and just keep an eye on your party’s (or your own) HP.
+*Keep calm*, and just keep an eye on your party’s (or your own) HP.

 When it comes to leveling in general, for your first class/job, it’s imperative that you do your Main Scenario Quests, as the EXP these give you will easily level you from 1 - 80 by doing them alone.

 That said, and this goes for every block of leveling; spamming your highest level dungeon is usually the best way to gain the most EXP if you’re out of dailies/weeklies to do. (as of patch 5.58, this may change with the release of Endwalker)

+---

-# 3.0a: Level 30 to 50
+# Level 30 - 50

 ![](https://lh6.googleusercontent.com/np_Xe0aW5KxBFi8ny7HROHT-H1eL-nbOrC1ETa4Y2JLUZFarp47aNgUZIlJbDzScSFlTkpHio_BDaXaJtpp6ENmxb6MNLoXp01N3EVlOZ9T9a_MkPenyDEzSpJ3pZ3nlh2GveXea)

-Upon reaching level 30 and completing the quests mentioned above, you will finally unlock the job White Mage, upon completing the quest prior, you will unlock your new Cure II, which we will get into.
+Upon reaching level 30 and completing the quests mentioned above, you will finally unlock the job **White Mage**, and upon completing the quest prior, you will unlock your new Cure II, which we will get into.

-From 30 - 50, White Mage changes a great deal, and it can be daunting at times to understand it all.
+From 30 to 50, White Mage changes a great deal, and it can be daunting at times to understand it all.

 This guide, of course, acts as a way to get you started before you lose your mind leveling.

-## 3.1b: Skills & Spells (30 to 50)
+## Skills and Spells (30 - 50)

 ![](https://lh6.googleusercontent.com/5yuHHLi0jZLMztw46nRTuURDX9gjtNi87A51eAM2OjL3JzhhWuV-oVoogLBkhuifP_0KjDqePy2QD2HqRccLIMl8Ia6hOTYVuUKSGFGZ_M2a1PUOx_ls7wF5Y_jLVKmf2xYlZdOt)